Earl Weaver: 1982 and first retirement

 In 1982, Weaver announced he would retire at the end of the season.
-After Palmer posted a 6.84 ERA in five starts, GM Hank Peters announced that "Palmer is never, ever, ever going to start another game in an Orioles uniform.
-I've had it."
-Weaver moved Palmer to the bullpen, but with the team needing another starter, he put Palmer back in the rotation in June.
-Shortly thereafter, Palmer went on an 11-game winning streak.

-The Orioles played poorly for the first half of the year before climbing in the standings to just three games behind going into a season-ending four-game series against the division-leading Brewers at Memorial Stadium.
+The Orioles played poorly for the first half of the year before climbing in the standings to just three games behind, going into a season-ending four-game series against the division-leading Brewers at Memorial Stadium.
 The Orioles beat them handily in the first three games to pull into a first-place tie.
 The final game of the series, and the season, on October 3, would decide the AL East title.
 Televised nationally on ABC, the Orioles suffered a crushing 10–2 loss.
 After the game, the crowd called for Weaver to come out.
 This tribute to the retiring Weaver provided intense emotion against the backdrop of the season-ending defeat, as Weaver, in tears, stood on the field and applauded back to the fans, and shared words and an embrace with Brewers manager Harvey Kuenn.
-On TV, broadcaster Howard Cosell captured the moment: "Thee Er-uhl of Bal-tee-more.
-They love...troo-lee love...this man, Er-uhl Weeev-ver!
-A man of the people.
-The Weeeve!
-One of a kind.
-A baseball gar-rate!"
-Joe Altobelli was appointed his successor one month later on November 12, 1982.
+Joe Altobelli was appointed his successor on November 12, 1982.

-Orioles 1985-86
+Second managerial stint

-Weaver finished his first stint as manager of the Orioles with a .596 winning percentage, never having a losing season.
-The year following Weaver's retirement, Baltimore won the World Series, under Altobelli.
-Palmer wrote, "We won with a team Earl put together."
+Weaver finished his first stint as manager of the Orioles with a .596 winning percentage, never having had a losing season.
+The year following Weaver's retirement, Baltimore won the World Series under Altobelli, about which Palmer wrote, "we won with a team Earl put together."

 Owner Edward Bennett Williams coaxed Weaver out of retirement midway through the 1985 season, but he retired for good after the 1986 season, the only full losing season of his major league career (73–89).
-Weaver's total major league managerial record is 1,480–1,060 (.583), including 100+ win seasons in 1969 (109), 1970 (108), 1971 (101), 1979 (102), and 1980 (100).
-Weaver had a record average 94.3 wins per season, an all-time record at the time of his death.
+Weaver's total major league managerial record is 1,480–1,060 (.583), including 100+ win seasons in 1969–71, 1979, and 1980.
+Weaver averaged 94.3 managerial wins per season, an all-time record at the time of his death.

 In 1989, Weaver managed the Gold Coast Suns in the new Senior Professional Baseball Association.
 Less than a week into the season, Weaver was ejected from his first game.
 He later commented, "These umpires are high school rejects.
 The league went for the cheapest umpiring association.
 There should be no league if this continues."
 The Suns failed to make the playoffs in the 1989–90 season and folded after one season.